Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Your race, class, and feats can grant you proficiency with certain weapons or categories of weapons.

-Proficiency with a weapon allows you to add your proficiency bonus to the attack roll for any attack you make with that weapon.
-If you make an attack roll using a weapon with which you lack proficiency, you do not add your proficiency bonus to the attack roll.
+Proficiency with a weapon allows you to add your proficiency bonus to the :d20-attack:**Attack Roll** for any attack you make with that weapon.
+If you make an :d20-attack:**Attack Roll** using a weapon with which you lack proficiency, you do not add your proficiency bonus to the :d20-attack:**Attack Roll**.

 ## Weapon Categories